Hardy535/BetterDeck/README.md

 - Open Broadcaster support (change scenes, un/mute input and output, ...)
 - Twitch API support (send chat messages, use commands, ...)
+- A lot of UI for stuff that currently has to be changed in the code

 # Bugs